 Social Difficulties

-Following a TBI many people will suffer from social difficulties such as having trouble expressing thoughts, emotions and following conventional rules of conversation.
-It may be difficult for a person with TBI to follow previously observed social rules such as listening, taking turns, not interrupting, reading the room, and avoiding inappropriate comments.
+Many people will suffer from social difficulties as a symptom of TBI, such as having trouble expressing thoughts and emotions, as well as following conventional rules of conversation.
+It may be difficult for a person with TBI to follow previously observed social rules.
+These include listening, taking turns, not interrupting, reading the room, and avoiding inappropriate comments.

-Social difficulties can be a result of altered neuropsychological functioning and of personality changes.
-If social difficulties are causing distress, see your GP who may be able to advise or refer you or your loved one to a neuropsychologist.
-They may be able to provide treatment strategies or techniques to assist.
+Social difficulties can be a sign of altered neuropsychological functioning and personality changes after a traumatic brain injury.
+If social difficulties are causing distress, see your GP who may be able to advise and refer you or your loved one to a neuropsychologist.
+They may be able to provide treatment strategies or techniques to assist with these traumatic brain injury symptoms.

 Aphasia (language or speech impairment)